 You’ll still practice medicine in the way that you want to.
 You aren’t losing a thing, but you’re gaining a lot.

 Your practice will still be your practice, but one that is a HODS Approved Diagnostic Center.
 Along with better, innovative physical therapy technology to treat your patients, you will receive training on the equipment as well as access to HODS proprietary information, such as our system that will allow your staff to bill insurers properly.

 Nobody needs to tell you how mentally punishing billing insurance can be, sifting through CPT, HCPCS codes, and ICD-10 codes.
 If you aren’t billing insurers properly, you’re losing money.
-If you’re a HODS franchise, you won’t lose money through billing anymore.
+If you’re a HODS member, you won’t lose money through billing anymore.

 You’ll also simply be a stronger practice.
-In fact, we’re proud to note that throughout the pandemic, our franchisees didn’t shut down — and didn’t lose profits or patients.
-At the Hands-On Diagnostics headquarters, we were conducting daily COVID-19 calls to our franchisees to discuss resources available and to share best practices all members were doing.
+In fact, we’re proud to note that throughout the pandemic, our members didn’t shut down — and didn’t lose profits or patients.
+At the Hands-On Diagnostics headquarters, we were conducting daily COVID-19 calls to our members to discuss resources available and to share best practices all members were doing.
 You’re always stronger as a team rather than as an individual player.

-But there are other reasons you’ll be a more formidable practice if you franchise with Hands-On Diagnostics.
+But there are other reasons you’ll be a more formidable practice if you contract with Hands-On Diagnostics.
 Doctors and nurses around the country know and respect the HODS brand, which means more referrals for you as word gets out that your practice is a HODS Approved Diagnostics Center.
 As the brand grows and HODS reputation increases even more throughout the healthcare industry, your name recognition will grow, too, and that will mean even more referrals.

 If you’re skeptical, start talking to medical professionals whose opinions you trust.
 See what they say.